(Clean) Freakery: How To Clean Up After Sex

 Cleaning Vaginas After Sex

 Vaginas remain undefeated at cleaning themselves.
-It’s the vulva/outside of the vag that needs cleaning up after sex.
+It’s the vulva/outside of the vag that need clean up after sex.

 PLEASE NOTE that even a Martha Stewart cleaning sesh *IS NOT* a pregnancy or STD deterrent if you’ve had unprotected sex.
 Use contraceptives and practice safe sex.